-Geography and history are alternated with one each per half term.
-Where possible humanities learning fits with termly topics enabled the subject to be taught beyond the designated sessions.
+Geography and history are alternated on a half-termly basis in KS2 and KS3.
+In KS4 the Entry Level Geography qualification is focussed on, where possible humanities learning fits with termly topics enabling the subject to be taught beyond the designated sessions.

 The core skills are broken down and chosen with our pupil’s requirements and ambitions taken into account.

-Pupils will collaboratively problem solve, sharing their skills and gaining experience as working as part of a team.
-Pupils will develop the notion that some things take place over the course of weeks or months and that patience can help achieve a greater end goal.
+Pupils will collaboratively problem solve, sharing their skills and gaining experience as they work as part of a team.
+Pupils will develop the notion that some things take place over the course of weeks or months, and other over a period of years - and that patience can help achieve a greater end goal.

 Pupils will study (and hopefully visit) a range of places that are familiar and unfamiliar, broadening their cultural awareness.
-They will find out more about these places – their past, present and future geographies and history.
+They will find out more about these places – their past, present and future geographies as well as their history.